KTrain5169/MinecraftAnniversaryRewards/bedrock_cosmetics.md

 </details>

-**Linux & Mac users, please note these option are not available to you.**
+**Linux & Mac users, please note these option are not available to you as Bedrock Edition is not available on those platforms.**
 ## Step 2: Log in
 Click the `Log in` button on the left side, then log in to your Microsoft account.
 ## Step 3: Claim the cosmetics